EcoJulia/BiobakeryUtils.jl/docs/src/metaphlan.md

 If you haven't already,
-check out the ["Getting Started"](@ref getting-started) page to install julia, create an environment and install BiobakeryUtils.jl, and hook up or install the MetaPhlAn v3 command line tools.
+check out the ["Getting Started"](@ref getting-started) page to install julia, create an environment,xd and install BiobakeryUtils.jl, and hook up or install the MetaPhlAn v3 command line tools.

 This tutorial assumes: